Introduction to 'Creating your online brand'

 Activity

-If you haven’t already defined a USP, take a few minutes to craft one.
+Don't yet have a USP?
+Then take a few minutes to write one.
 Think about all the things we’ve covered so far.
 What makes what you do special?

 If you already have a USP, then it’s time to start thinking about how you can apply it to your online brand.

 How will your customers know your USP when they visit you online?
-This might be through a well-designed logo or ‘tagline’.
-Maybe it’s a key message that’s always visible when people visit your website or social channels.
-It might be clear through your use of colour, specific images or tone of voice in your posts and online content.
+This might be through your logo or ‘tagline’.
+Maybe it’s a key message that’s always visible when people visit your online channels.
+It might be clear through your use of colour, certain images or the tone of voice in your posts and online content.

 We’ll explore some of these ideas later in this lesson.
-For now, let’s look at designing for your customers.
+For now, let’s look how to design for your customers.

 Chapter 3